shivannis/xandr-docs-public/xandr-docs/articles/data-providers/instant-audience-service.md

 ---
-title : Instant Audience Service description : Learn what Instant Audience Service is and how you can configure it in this page.
+title : Data Providers - Instant Audience Service description : Learn what Instant Audience Service is and how you can configure it in this page.
 ms.custom : data-providers
 ms.date : 11/30/2023